-The second option is to hold the property as tenants in common, which means each of you owns an agreed proportion of the property.
-You might decide that you own the property equally, or that one of you will own 70% and the other 30% (for example).
-Should one of you die their proportion will not pass to whoever is specified in the deceased’s will.
+The second option is to hold the property as "Tenants In Common", which means each of you owns an agreed proportion of the property.
+You might decide that you own an equal share of the property, or (for example) that one of you will own 70% and the other 30%.
+Should one of you die their proportion will pass to whoever is specified in the deceased person's will.

 A joint purchase should always be made with the expert advice of a solicitor.

-However, if you need a mortgage and the seller is still in the property, the exchange of contracts normally takes between 4 and 6 weeks, the completion takes between 2 and 4 weeks.
-So in total you should expect up to 10 weeks to complete the purchase.
+However, if you need a mortgage and the seller is still in the property or has an onward purchase, the exchange of contracts normally takes between 4 and 8 weeks, and then completion takes between 2 and 4 weeks.
+So in total you should expect anywhere from 6 to 12 weeks to complete the purchase.

 The deposit is paid to the seller’s solicitor, usually within five days of the exchange of contracts.

-Your solicitor will perform searches of Land Registry and Local Authority information.
+As part of the conveyancing process, your solicitor will perform searches of Land Registry and Local Authority information.
 They will be checking for planning history, and any potential developments around roads, drainage and mining near the property.

-Until both solicitors receive signed contracts from the seller and the buyer, either party can pull out at any time and for any reason.
+Until both solicitors receive signed contracts from the seller and the buyer (known as exchange of contracts), either party can pull out at any time and for any reason.